94matteo1/cryptoChart/README.md

-# ES6-boilerplate
+Crypto Chart Repo

-Standard ES6 Boilerplate configured with babel, webpack and eslint.
+Made with Standard ES6 Boilerplate configured with babel, webpack and eslint.

 ## Usage
 * `npm start` to run eslint on watch mode and dev-server at localhost:8080.